openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 It is possible to build a cluster with the feature enabled and then add a node in a way that does not configure the workload partitions only for that node.
 We do not support this configuration as all nodes must have the feature turned on.
+The risk that a customer will run into here is that if that node is not in a pool configured with workload partitioning, then it might not be able to correctly function at all.
+Things such as networking pods might not work as those pods will have the custom `requests` `management.workload.openshift.io/cores`.
+In this situation the mitigation is for the customer to add the node to a pool that contains the configuration for workload partitioning.

 A possible risk are cluster upgrades, this is the first time this enhancement will be for multi-node clusters, we need to run more tests on upgrade cycles to